bona-anselm/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-We continue to dig deep into singly leaked lists
+We continue to dig deep into singly linked lists